nguyenhvili/software-quality-team4/docs/user-stories/send-report.md

 # User Story: Automate Report Sending

 ## Description
-As an user (admin), I want the system to automatically send out reports on a configurable schedule, so that recipients receive updates without requiring manual intervention.
+As an user (admin), I want the system to automatically distribute reports to all recipients simultaneously, so that I don't have to send them individually.

 ## Acceptance Criteria
-- The user (admin) can configure the report sending frequency (e.g., daily, weekly, monthly) via a settings page.
-- At the scheduled time, the system automatically generates the report and sends it to all recipients email addresses.
-The list of recipients is already defined elsewhere.
+- The system sends latest report to all recipients email addresses.
-- If the email sending fails, the system logs an error.
+- If the email sending fails, the system logs an error and the user is notified.
-- There is an option for the user to manually trigger the report sending if needed.

 ## Notes
-- If the email sending fails, user should be notified about it (how?).
+- The recipients list is maintained and defined elsewhere in the system.

 ## Estimation
-Story points: 8
+Story points: 3